TZ-zzz/TZ-zzz.github.io/_pages/about.md

 I am a Master of Computer Science student at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
 I received my B.S. in Computer Science from the [University of Toronto](https://www.utoronto.ca/).

 I am broadly interest in computer systems, particularly distributed systems.
-I am currently working on improving the reliability of cloud system management.
+I am currently working on improving the reliability of cloud system management under the supervision of [Prof. Tianyin Xu](https://tianyin.github.io).

 Experience
 ======